oracle-livelabs/database/video-on-demand-with-nosql-database/run-nosql-app/run-nosql-app.md

     ````
   In this case, the data is formatted as a nice JSON document.

-7. Load information for 91 users.
-For the shows, we will insert 5 randoms shows
+8. Load information for 91 users.
+For the shows, we will insert 5 random shows
-using a set of 46 shows.
+selected from a set of 46 shows.

   **Note**: During this load, You can minimize the Cloud Shell and explore the data
   in detail using the NoSQL Console as shown in Lab 3 - Task 4